entropyofchaos/woven_builder_test/README.md

 4. Start the Docker container.
    - Command: `docker run -it --rm -v $PWD/tinyxml2:/work test-env`
    - This command may need to be run with `sudo` depending on your environment.
-   - This command will setup the docker contianer allowing for terminal interaction from the user within the docker container.
-Additionally this will mount the tinyxml2 directory to a working directory within the docker container such that compilation and excution can be performed.
+   - This command will set up the docker contianer allowing for terminal interaction from the user within the docker container.
+Additionally, this will mount the tinyxml2 directory to a working directory within the docker container such that compilation and excution can be performed.
 5. To exit the Docker container, run the command `exit`.
 6. To re-enter the existing Docker container, repeat step 4.
 7. To remove the Docker image when finished, run the following command: